Henry DeWolf Smyth: Smyth Report

 Smyth advocated within the NDRC for a comprehensive report to be released to the public following the weapon's first use.
 Vannevar Bush, who as civilian director of the OSRD oversaw the NDRC, agreed, and selected Smyth to write the report following the recommendation of NDRC chairman James Bryant Conant.
 Groves granted Smyth unlimited access, waiving his usual security-minded insistence on compartmentalization.
 Smyth wrote what became known as the Smyth Report in his office in Princeton's Palmer Laboratory, which later became the Frist Campus Center.

-The report was first released to the press on August 12, 1945, days after the attacks on Hiroshima and Nagasaki.
+The report was first released to the press late on Saturday, August 11, 1945 (with a 9 p.m. radio embargo and newspaper embargo the next morning), days after the attacks on Hiroshima and Nagasaki.
 The Government Printing Office could not print enough copies to meet demand, so Smyth persuaded the director of the Princeton University Press to print more.
 By the end of the Press's 1946 fiscal year it had printed 103,000 copies.
+It printed 126,741 overall.
 Smyth held the copyright to the work to prevent others from claiming it, but he permitted widespread reproduction, essentially releasing it into the public domain.
 He later reported that "my financial balance from the Smyth Report is minus two dollars, the copyright fee."

 In the report, Smyth called it "a semi-technical report which it is hoped men of science in this country can use to help their fellow citizens in reaching wise decisions" in the new Atomic Age.
 At the urging of his superiors, he removed several discussions of the bomb's moral implications and its creators' unease.
 Rebecca Schwartz argued that Smyth's academic background and his report's security-driven focus on physics at the expense of engineering caused the Smyth Report to promote a public perception of the Manhattan Project as primarily an achievement of physicists.